 Classical paintings, decorative art, and a splash of iconography

-Housed in a former palace, this is the place to see the old master’s fine art, fancy Baroque couches, Rococo chaise lounges, and often-times disturbing iconography that makes you wish you’d been on better behavior last night.
-It’s nice to take a spin-through and ogle the opulent rooms, but the real gem is its cafeteria… not for the food, but for the garden out back.
+Housed in a former palace, this is the place to see the old masters’ fine art, fancy Baroque couches, Rococo chaise lounges, and often-times disturbing iconography that makes you wish you’d been on better behavior last night.
+It’s nice to take a spin-through and ogle the opulent rooms, and the temporary exhibits are some of the better ones in Lisbon.
+And don’t miss the cafeteria… not for the food, which is a pretty good deal but nothing special, but for the garden out back.
 Grab a plate of the day and a glass of vinho and dine in the royal gardens with a killer view of the Tejo.
 It’s free to enter the cafeteria (and the park too, though it’s kind of rude not to buy a coffee at least), but if you want to enter the museum, it’ll cost ya.